naveen-virat/WeCare/README.md

      ```
    - Restore NuGet packages by running: `dotnet restore`
    - Build the project: `dotnet build`
-   - Run the API server: `dotnet run`
+   - Run the API server: `dotnet run --launch-profile https`
-     - The API will start on `https://localhost:5001` (or check the console for the exact URL).
+     - The API will start on `https://localhost:3000` (or check the console for the exact URL).

 4. **Configure the frontend**:
    - Open a new terminal and navigate to the `WeCareAng` folder.